The CSRD currently administers mosquito control programs for the reduction of the nuisance effect of mosquitos in:

 Break the Cycle

 A pro-active control program concentrates efforts on the physical and biological control of larvae before they become a nuisance.
 The most permanent prevention of adult mosquito annoyance is through the physical reduction of the problem, at the source.
-Where draining and filling of wetlands and other mosquito habitats is impractical and undesirable, overall reduction of adult mosquitoes is best achieved through larval control.
+Where draining and filling of wetlands and other mosquito habitats is impractical and undesirable, an overall reduction of adult mosquitoes is best achieved through larval control.

 Biological control using the product VectoBac 200G and Vectobac breaks the cycle by controlling larvae.
 This material contains a naturally occurring bacterium commonly known as Bti (Bacillus thuringiensis var. israelensis).
 It has no harmful effects on beneficial insects, frogs, fish, birds or mammals.